Recursively Enumerably Representable Classes and Computable Versions of the Fundamental Theorem of Statistical Learning

 \section{Introduction}

-\textit{Probably Approximately Correct} (PAC) learning is a well-known framework in statistical learning theory to describe how machines are able to learn supervised binary classification tasks.
-This theory was developed in the second half of the 20th century by authors like Vapnik and Chervonenkis \cite{vc} and Valiant \cite{valiant}.
-In 2020, Agarwal et al.~\cite{agar} initiated a study of \textit{computable} PAC (CPAC) learning, where the learning process is required to be computable in the sense of theoretical computer science.
-This forms an intermediate setup between the abstract study of PAC learning, known as \textit{VC-theory}, and Valiant's framework \cite{valiant}, where the learning process is even required to be efficient.
+\textit{Probably Approximately Correct} (PAC) learning is a well-known framework in statistical learning theory to describe how machines are able to generalize in supervised classification tasks.
+The theory was developed in the second half of the 20th century.
+More recently, \cite{agar} initiated a study of \textit{computable} PAC (CPAC) learning, where the learning process is required to be effective in the sense of theoretical computer science.
+This forms an intermediate setup between the abstract study of PAC learning, called \textit{VC-theory} after~\cite{vc}, and the framework from \cite{valiant}, where learning processes are even required to be efficient.
 The restriction to computable learners can be seen as a minimal requirement to model automated learning.
 It turns out that this requirement has drastic effects on classical results and therefore received a considerable amount of attention in recent years, see~\cite{sterk, online, gourdeau, gourdeau2, rose, rose2, hta}.